 - When problems occur all year, this is called perennial rhinitis, and they are usually triggered by house dust mite, animal dander or mould spores.

-Hay Fever is very common in Ireland and between 60% and 80% of people who have asthma also have this condition.
+Hay fever is very common in Ireland and up to 80% of people who have asthma also have this condition.

 Both asthma and allergic rhinitis are caused by an allergic reaction and are related conditions linked by a common airway.
 Many of the same allergens are known to trigger asthma and allergic rhinitis.